Ftsem/Olist-E-commerce-Database-Analysis/README.md

 5. **Regular Monitoring and Feedback Loop:**
    - Continuously monitor the delivery status for each city, especially those with high delay rates.
 Implement a feedback loop to track improvements after changes in logistics or services are made, ensuring that delivery times are improving and customer satisfaction is rising.

----

-By focusing on cities with high delivery delay rates, particularly **coastal cities** and **tourist destinations**, this investigation can help guide the company towards making informed decisions regarding delivery logistics, customer satisfaction, and operational efficiencies in different regions.